medialab/minet/docs/cli.md

 If you want to grab cookies from another browser or want to directly pass the cookie as a string, check out the -c/--cookie flag.

+The urls in the medias_url column have a limited life time.
+It is not the case for the url in main_thumbnail_url, which corresponds to the first image (the video cover if the first media is a video).

 positional arguments:
   column                      This argument can either take the query on which we want to retrieve posts or the name of the column containing that query